sara-nl/clouddocs/UvA-20180613/assignment.markdown

 The following exercises are the assignment to score points on the HPC Cloud session.
 After you have attended the presentations and followed the hands-on tutorial (including the extras), you understand all the concepts that will allow you to propose valid solutions to the exercises.
 You can contact your facilitators if you have any questions.

 > **NOTE:**
-> Access to the HPC Cloud User Interface will remain available until the **7th Feb.
-2018**.
-The assignment needs to be deleivered by then via Blackboard.
+> Access to the HPC Cloud User Interface will remain available until the **21th June 2018**.
+The assignment needs to be delivered by then via Blackboard.

 ## General description of the exercise